Thunderbottom/website/content/blog/2018-08-03-installing-void-with-fde.md

 <!-- more -->

-This guide serves as an extension to the official Void documentation for Full Disk Encryption {% sidenote(id="1") %}[Void Linux: Full Disk Encryption](https://docs.voidlinux.org/installation/guides/fde.html){% end %} in an attempt to make the steps easier to follow.
+This guide serves as an extension to the official Void documentation for Full Disk Encryption {% sidenote(id="1") %}Check out the [Void Linux: Full Disk Encryption](https://docs.voidlinux.org/installation/guides/fde.html) wiki article{% end %} in an attempt to make the steps easier to follow.

 ## Prerequisites

-Make sure you have a Void Linux installation disk ready to plug in and boot.{% sidenote(id="2") %}[Void Linux: Prepare Installation Media](https://docs.voidlinux.org/installation/live-images/prep.html){% end %} This is also a good opportunity to back up your current installation and start afresh, as this tutorial is aimed towards a clean system install. {% marginnote(id="1") %}Hello world{% end %}
+Make sure you have a Void Linux installation disk ready to plug in and boot.{% sidenote(id="2") %}[Void Linux: Prepare Installation Media](https://docs.voidlinux.org/installation/live-images/prep.html){% end %} This is also a good opportunity to back up your current installation and start afresh, as this tutorial is aimed towards a clean system install.

 ## Installation